ElmerAvila09/azure-infraestructure-project/README.md

 9. **(OPTIONAL)** To customize your deployment, you can modify the default values of variables within the `variables.tf` file.
 This allows you to tailor specific parameters to your preferences.
 Variables you can adjust include:

+- `count`: To set the number of Virtual Machines to be created.
 - `location`: To set the desired location for your Azure resources.
 - `password`: To specify the password for the Virtual Machines.
 - `username`: To specify the username for the Virtual Machines.